FontysVenlo/esd-workshop-arangodb_esd/SchemasAndQueriesExperiments.md

 _from and _to are special fields that should not be included in required fields list as it will lead to errors; it is fine to enforce field types and formats

-additionalProperties has to be set to true for edge collections

 #### carOwnership schema

 {